Mechanics’ Institute Database

 Anyone can view the material in the Mechanics’ Institutes database collection.
 For copying purposes, much of the material in the Mechanics’ Institutes database collection is subject to copyright according to the origin of particular documents.
 You can print from the files to the PMI’s networked photocopier (20c per A4 page), however, files cannot be downloaded to portable memory devices (eg flash disks) without authorisation.

-If you would like to receive copies of digital files for publication, display or other similar purposes, permission should be sought from:
+If you would like to receive copies of digital files for publication, display or other similar purposes, permission should be sought from the contact below.
+If you would like to contribute any information you may find on your local mechanics’ institute the MIV would be more than happy to add it to the collection.

 Judith Dwyer, Secretary